Protests spread across Lebanon over proposed new taxes

 Published Thursday, October 17, 2019 10:53PM EDT

-BEIRUT -- Lebanese security forces fired tear gas to disperse hundreds of protesters in Beirut early Friday after they tried to push through security barriers around the government headquarters amid some of the largest demonstrations the country has seen in years.
-The riots left two people dead and dozens wounded.
+"We are here for the future of our kids.
+There's no future for us, no jobs at all and this is not acceptable any more.
+We have shut up for a long time and now it is time to talk," she added.

-The protests erupted over the government's plan to impose new taxes during a severe economic crisis, with people taking their anger out on politicians they accuse of corruption and decades of mismanagement.
+The demonstrations began Thursday evening and were sparked when the government announced plans for new taxes, including on such items as voice calls made through messaging applications, including Whatsapp.

-The protests started with a few dozen people gathering in central Beirut over the imposition of a 20-cent daily fee on messaging applications, including WhatsApp.
-They quickly escalated into some of the biggest demonstrations since an uprising over a garbage crisis in 2015, with thousands of people taking part.
+In some cases the demonstrations evolved into riots, as protesters set fire to buildings and smashed window fronts, taking their anger out on politicians they accuse of corruption and decades of mismanagement.

-People gathered near the government headquarters and parliament building where riot police were deployed, chanting: "Revolution!" and "Thieves!" -- the latter a reference to widespread corruption in a country that has one of the highest debt loads in the world.
+Two Syrian workers died Thursday when they were trapped in a shop that was set on fire by rioters.
+Dozens of people were injured.

 Some protesters threw stones, shoes and water bottles at security forces and scuffled with police.
 Security forces said at least 60 of its members were injured in the clashes.
 Protesters were also injured.